 Make a few or a few dozen, depending on how many people you need to feed.
 The middle school kids in my life eat about three each after school.

-Sprinkle a pinch of black sesame seeds on top.
-Position them with a toothpick.
+- Sprinkle a pinch of black sesame seeds on top.

 Kids who can cut a small tomato can easily make ladybug tomatoes themselves.